-- (i) The higher-ranked team in each Semi-Final shall contest the Grand Final, unless it is defeated by the lower-ranked team, which shall then contest the Grand Final. - (ii) In the event of the Grand Final resulting in a draw or a tie the two competing teams will be declared joint premiers . - (iii) The team that contests the Grand Final but is not declared premier shall be awarded 2nd position. - (c) The SCA will determine the venue for each Finals Series match.
+- (i) The higher-ranked team in each Semi-Final shall contest the Grand Final, unless it is defeated by the lower-ranked team, which shall then contest the Grand Final. - (ii) Subject to 6.16.3, In the event of the Grand Final resulting in a draw or a tie the two competing teams will be declared joint premiers . - (iii) The team that contests the Grand Final but is not declared premier shall be awarded 2nd position. - (iv) The SCA will determine the venue for each Finals Series match. - (v) The Grand Final shall be scheduled on a Saturday with the Sunday being a reserve day in the event of a no result occurring on the Saturday. - (vi) The SCA may, in its absolute discretion, determine to reschedule a Grand Final match in which a result could not be achieved. - (d) The SCA will determine the venue for each Finals Series match competing

-6.16.6 Club Championship
+6.16.7 Club Championship